AthanasiosAurelius/m4i-data-management/m4i_data_management/core/quality/rules/bijacency/HowToUseBijacency.md

     We first run a test to see if the columns are bijacent.
 We are comparing "id" and "name".
     The test will return two 0 or 1
-    When we compare the id's, we get result 0, because we don't have a unique combination.
+    When we compare the id's, we get result of 0, because we don't have a unique combination.
-    When we compare the names, we get result of 1m because we have a unique combination.
+    When we compare the names, we get result of 1,because we have a unique combination.